Chen-Yiyang/nus-cheatsheets/README.md

 - Exercise Question Summary: A compilation of Lemmas / statements left as proving questions in the Exercises of the textbook.

 ### ST2131
 - Cheatsheet: A compilation of important Theorems and notes from lectures, as well as lemmas / statements from tutorial questions.
+Also includes common distributions covered in the module.

 ### CS2040S
-- Midterm Summary: A 2-page summary sheet for all the contents coverred for AY20/21 Sem 2 Midterm
+- Midterm Summary: A 2-page summary sheet for all the contents coverred for AY20/21 Sem 2 till Midterm
+- Final Summary: A 2-page summary sheet for all the contents coverred for AY20/21 Sem 2